jocelynpender/flora-prepper/README.md

 `make requirements`

 To deploy the latest version of the model, you'll need:
-* A test dataset file, in CSV format, e.g., `test_dataset.csv`
+* The dataset file you'd like to run the model on, in CSV format, e.g., `test_dataset.csv`
-* The name of the column containing text, e.g., `dataset_column_text`
+* The name of the column containing text you'd like to classify, e.g., `text_column`

-The run this one-liner in your terminal:
+Next, run this in a terminal:
-`python3 src/predict_model.py test_dataset.csv dataset_column_text models/classifier_model models/custom_vec reports/`
+`python3 src/predict_model.py test_dataset.csv text_column models/classifier_model models/custom_vec reports/`

 #### (Optional) Run full data pipeline